Remembering the Docklands bomb

 Where George’s work tends to be archival and text based, Lucy often operates through video, photography and collaborative exchanges with the public.
 By combining these approaches Lucy and George hope to produce an audio visual-piece, exhibition or display that looks beyond the bomb’s abstract role in peace negotiations.

-This project is a collaboration between KIng's College London's Department of Liberal Arts and Lucy Harrison, supported by the Cultural Institute at King’s as part of the Early Career Researchers scheme.
+This project is a collaboration between KIng's College London's Department of Liberal Arts and Lucy Harrison.
+It was supported by the university's Culture team as part of the Early Career Researchers scheme.

 Image © London Remembers